Commonly asked questions about Scleroderma:

 |Sexual Function||Men who have the disease often experience erectile dysfunction.
 It may also affect women, by decreasing sexual lubrication and constricting the vaginal opening.|

 Is Scleroderma Curable?

-Currently there is no cure available for scleroderma.
-Even though there is not a cure for scleroderma the Scleroderma Foundation says that there are a number of available treatments to assist people with the varying symptoms that they may have.
+Currently there is no cure available.
+Even though there is not a cure the Scleroderma Foundation says that there are a number of available treatments to assist people with the varying symptoms that they may have.

 What Drugs/Medicines are used to Treat Scleroderma?

-Below you will find a list of drugs that are used to help treat scleroderma.
-Due to there being such a wide variety of symptoms and severity of this condition there is no one specific medicine that is used to treat scleroderma.
+Below you will find a list of drugs that are used to help treat the disease.
+Due to there being such a wide variety of symptoms and severity of this condition there is no one specific medicine that is used to treat it.
 The Scleroderma Research Foundation lists the possible drug groups.
 They include:

 - Calcium Channel Blockers

 - Angiotensin II Receptor Antagonists